miticv/miticv.github.io/Kafka.md

 ## Consumer Groups

-* Consumer read data in consumer groups.
+* Consumer read data in consumer groups (usually name of the application)
 * Each consumer within a group reads from exclusive partitions
 * If you have more consumers than partitions, some consumers will be inactive.
 * Consumers will automatically ise a GroupCoordinator and a ConsumerCoordinator to assign consumers to a partition

 ![ConsumerGroup](https://github.com/miticv/miticv.github.io/blob/master/Images/ConsumerGroup.png)

+Consumers from the same group would only send not processed messages (even if asked to get from the begining) We can create consumer groups, modify offset, see lag (how many messaages is behind)

 ## Consumer Offsets